-I was still trying to come to terms with Colombia and as we drove back to the Casona del Patio, our hotel in Bogota for the next two nights, I just looked out of the vehicle and endeavoured to absorb the sights and sounds bombarding my already reeling senses.
-Bogota is a huge city of over 8 million people lying on the eastern slope of the Andes at 2600m but it was the little personal cameos that gave me a sense of the city and Colombia as we drove to the hotel.
+I was still trying to come to terms with Colombia and as we drove back to the Casona del Patio, our hotel in Bogota for the next two nights, I just looked out of the vehicle and endeavoured to absorb the sights and sounds bombarding my already overloaded senses.
+Bogota is a huge city of over 8 million people lying on the eastern slope of the Andes at an elevation of 2600m but it was the little personal cameos that gave me a sense of the city and Colombia as we drove to the hotel.
 The colour and sheer vibrancy of life in a hot climate brings a whole different dimension to the way life is conducted.
-A young man juggling at the traffic lights of a busy road intersection to persuade the temporarily static motorists to part with a few pesos, wide grassy boulevards in better parts of the city, huge Colombian flags hung over the road, a mixture of affluence and extreme poverty often in close proximity, men in countless bars and cafes on back streets, sitting outside in timeless fashion drinking coffee or beer and watching the world pass by in timeless fashion, buildings and houses all with flat roofs to keep the heat out, planes turning in the blue sky above the city, like sharks in the ocean, to land at the airport and most of all the completely chaotic traffic.
+A young man juggling at the traffic lights of a busy road intersection to persuade the temporarily static motorists to part with a few pesos, wide grassy boulevards in better parts of the city, huge Colombian flags hung over the road, a mixture of affluence and extreme poverty often in close proximity, men in countless bars and cafes on back streets, sitting outside in timeless fashion drinking coffee or beer and watching the world pass by, buildings and houses all with flat roofs to keep the heat out, planes turning in the blue sky above the city, like sharks in an ocean, to land at the airport and most of all the completely chaotic traffic.
 These, apart from the birds are some of the memories of my first day in Colombia.